ystex/Federated-Learning-with-Friend-Discovery-and-Model-Substitution-/Supplymentary/Supplymentary_readme.md

 ## New Benchmark: ZERO

 The results include a new benchmark, ZERO, which employs substitute model updates with zero per round as a compensation.
 This approach differs from the benchmark dropout method and demonstrates that substitute model updates with zero lead to worse results.
 The result is shown in zero.png.
-The results of ZERO was not included in the supplementary materials as it was significantly inferior compared to the other benchmarks.
+The results of ZERO is not included in the supplementary materials as it is significantly inferior compared to the other benchmarks.